what we do

 Transport Program: BARC has established a revolutionary partnership with Rescued Pets Movement, a non-profit organization that transports BARC animals to Colorado and saves the lives of thousands of pets each year.

 Fixin’ Houston Clinic: Low-cost spay/neuter programs are a proven way to reduce the stray animal population over time.
 BARC recently launched Fixin’ Houston – the first public, in-house, low-cost municipal spay/neuter clinic in Texas.
-In 2017, BARC performed low-cost spay/neuter surgeries on more than 3,700 pets.
+So far, since the clinic began in 2014, BARC has performed low-cost spay/neuter surgeries on more than 11,000 pets.

 Healthy Pets Healthy Streets: While spay/neuter is a proven solution to reducing pet overpopulation, many Houstonians do not have access to, or cannot afford, vet services.
 Health Pets Healthy Streets provides FREE spay/neuter services to more than 200 pets every month in neighborhoods with large stray animal populations.